 Individuals serving as of the date of initial adoption of the guidelines are expected to meet these ownership guidelines by January 1, 2023 in the case of our chief executive officer, executive chairman and non-employee directors or January 1, 2025 in the case of our other executive officers.
-Newly hired and newly promoted executive officers and newly elected directors are expected to meet these ownership guidelines within five years in the case of a new chief executive officers, in each case, measured from the date of hire, promotion or initial election.
+Newly hired and newly promoted executive officers and newly elected directors are expected to meet these ownership guidelines within five years in the case of a new chief executive officer, new executive chairman or new non-employee director, or seven years in the case of other executive officers, in each case, measured from the date of hire, promotion or initial election.
 An executive officer who experiences an increase in base salary or a non-employee director who experiences an increase in annual cash retainer will have two years from the time of the increase to acquire any additional shares needed to meet the ownership guidelines.